dymaptic/GeoBlazor/docs/pages/classes/dymaptic.GeoBlazor.Core.Components.Widgets.BasemapLayerListWidget.md

 ## BasemapLayerListWidget Class

-The ListItem class represents one of the operationalItems in the LayerListViewModel.
-In the LayerList widget UI, the list item represents a layer displayed in the view.
+The Basemap ListItem class represents two of the operational Items in the LayerList ViewModel.
+In the Basemap LayerList widget UI, the list items represent any base or reference layers displayed in the view.
+To display the ListItems as separate types, a developer will need to specify a base or reference.
 It provides access to the associated layer's properties, allows the developer to configure actions related to the layer, and allows the developer to add content to the item related to the layer.
 <a target="_blank" href="https://developers.arcgis.com/javascript/latest/api-reference/esri-widgets-BasemapLayerList.html">ArcGIS JS API</a>

 ```csharp